Mechanical projects

 -

-Results & Interpretation: The simulation results are visualized and inspected to understand the plate's behavior:
+visualized and inspected to understand the plate's behavior:

 - Von Mises Stress Plot: A color plot shows the distribution of Von Mises stress across the plate.
 The maximum stress is observed to be significantly higher around the edges of the holes.